-For Linux and UNIX, the default configuration file is /usr/local/ASAM/data/asamplat.conf.
+For the IBM i (i5/OS and OS/400) operating sytstem, the default configuration file is /usr/local/ ASAM/data/asamplat.conf.
 You can use a command line parameter to specify a different platform configuration file.
-More information can be found in Part IV, "Platform Services Administration," on page 131.

 10.2 Platform Configuration File Syntax